syncfusion-content/maui-docs/MAUI/PDF-Viewer/Undo-Redo.md

 ## Undo

-You can perform undo to reverse the most recent action performed on the annotations using the `UndoCommand` of the `SfPdfViewer`.
+You can perform undo to reverse the most recent action performed on the annotations using the [UndoCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_UndoCommand) of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
 The following code examples explains how to bind the command to a button in XAML to perform the action on button click and also executing the command programmatically as well.

 {% tabs %}
 {% highlight XAML %}